tcltk/tcl/doc/markdown/OpenFileChnl.md

 **Tcl\_ReadChars** translates the various end-of-line representations into the canonical **\\n** internal representation according to the current end-of-line recognition mode.
 End-of-line recognition and the various platform-specific modes are described in the manual entry for the Tcl [fconfigure] command.

 As a performance optimization, when reading from a channel with the encoding [binary], the bytes are not converted to TUTF-8 as they are read.
 Instead, they are stored in *readObjPtr*'s internal representation as a byte-array value.
-The string representation of this value will only be constructed if it is needed (e.g., because of a call to **Tcl\_GetStringFromObj**).
-In this way, byte-oriented data can be read from a channel, manipulated by calling **Tcl\_GetByteArrayFromObj** and related functions, and then written to a channel without the expense of ever converting to or from TUTF-8.
+The string representation of this value will only be constructed if it is needed (e.g., because of a call to [Tcl\_GetStringFromObj][StringObj]).
+In this way, byte-oriented data can be read from a channel, manipulated by calling [Tcl\_GetByteArrayFromObj][ByteArrObj] and related functions, and then written to a channel without the expense of ever converting to or from TUTF-8.

 **Tcl\_Read** is similar to **Tcl\_ReadChars**, except that it does not do encoding conversions, regardless of the channel's encoding.
 It is deprecated and exists for backwards compatibility with non-internationalized Tcl extensions.
 It consumes bytes from *channel* and stores them in *readBuf*, performing end-of-line translations on the way.
 The return value of **Tcl\_Read** is the number of bytes, up to *bytesToRead*, written in *readBuf*.
 The buffer produced by **Tcl\_Read** is not null-terminated.
 Its contents are valid from the zeroth position up to and excluding the position indicated by the return value.